saucelabs/sauce-docs/docs/mobile-apps/features/Mobile App Diagnostics/Interactions.md

 |Xpath|A path that identifies various elements or attributes.
 XML Path Language uses a non-XML syntax to provide a flexible way of addressing different parts of an XML.|

 :::note
-You can copy the xPath and pase it to an Appium test and have it working in no time!
+You can copy the xPath and paste it in an Appium test and have it working in no time!
 :::

 ## Accessing Interactions Metrics